0xmhha/solin/docs/rule-authoring-guide.md

 # Rule Authoring Guide

-This guide explains how to create custom rules for Solin to detect specific patterns in Solidity code.
+This guide explains how to create custom rules for Solin to analyze specific patterns in Solidity code.

 ## Table of Contents